zer0def/cromite/docs/PRIVACY_POLICY.md

 Below is the list of features you can find in Cromite, compared to those exposed by default in chromium.

 #### OMNIBOX
 Cromite do not send any data to your default search engine by default, but you can enable suggestions query by ui.
-They can be turned on by checking "Autocomplete searches and URLs" of Cromite settings.
+They can be turned on by checking "Improve search suggestion" under ""Privacy and Security" of Cromite settings.

 Please note that autocomplete, when activated, is on also for incognito windows.